KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 * unitOfMeasurement
 * upstreamActivePower

-The related SpagoBI dataset will contain these entities with the related attributes mapped with the types defined in the response.
+The related Knowage dataset will contain these entities with the related attributes mapped with the types defined in the response.

-How to use SpagoBI with NGSI
+How to use Knowage with NGSI
 ============================

 DataSet creation
 ----------------
-Defining a REST NGSI DataSet in SpagoBI is like to define any other type of DataSet.
+Defining a REST NGSI DataSet in Knowage is like to define any other type of DataSet.
 We need to create a REST DataSet and then make it NGSI enable.
 At the homepage of application, click on DataSet:

 ![](media/0_DataSet_Button.png)